MaxCoppa/Optimisation-for-ML/README.md

 where $\mathcal{C} \subseteq \mathbb{R}^d$ is a convex set and $F : \mathbb{R}^d \to \mathbb{R}$.

 ## Gradient Descent (GD)

 ### Main idea

-Iterative first-order method using the full gradient to minimize a smooth objective.
+First-order method using the full gradient to minimize a smooth objective.

 ### Update rule